fengjixuchui/KDtour/README.md

  - No External Library
  - Simple to use
  - Custom Shellcode
- - Hooking ntorkrnl without triggering PageGuard
+ - Hooking without triggering PageGuard
  - Fully documented

 # KDtour